OpenEducationAnalytics/OpenEducationAnalytics/README.md

 For more complete details on the installation and usage of the Open Edu Analytics base architecture and test environment, see [Open Edu Analytics Solution Guide](https://github.com/microsoft/OpenEduAnalytics/blob/main/docs/OpenEduAnalyticsSolutionGuide.pdf)

-For a practical intro to Azure Synapse Analytics, see [Cloud Analytics with Microsoft Azure](https://azure.microsoft.com/en-us/resources/cloud-analytics-with-microsoft-azure) (a 183 page e-book, published in Jan of 2021)
+For a practical intro to Azure Synapse Analytics, see [Cloud Analytics with Microsoft Azure](https://azure.microsoft.com/en-us/resources/cloud-analytics-with-microsoft-azure) (a free e-book, published in Jan of 2021; also available in [other formats for purchase](https://www.amazon.com/Cloud-Analytics-Microsoft-Azure-Transform-dp-1800202431/dp/1800202431)).

 ### Cost Estimation
 The OEA architecture leverages low cost data storage (Azure Data Lake gen2) as well as serverless data platform services that only incur cost when used.